Sales prices and price calculation

 Rather than manually entering the monetary amounts, you might want PlentyONE to automatically calculate them for you.

 1.4.
-Exporting sales prices
+Export sales prices

 Proceed as follows, to export your sales prices as a CSV file: